JoeHall97/FullStackCourseApp/README.md

 # Emaily, a website for sending user surveys

 A website built with NodeJs and ReactJS that allows for surveys to be created, emailed out, and the responses collected.
-This was built as part of a [Udemy course](https://www.udemy.com/course/node-with-react-fullstack-web-development/), and is [hosted over at Heroku](https://emaily-test-project-joehall.herokuapp.com/)
+This was built as part of a [Udemy course](https://www.udemy.com/course/node-with-react-fullstack-web-development/).

 ## Set up